syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/18.vpnaas/docs.en.md

 No dedicated virtual machines are required to use this service.

 !!! **Feature availability**
 !!!
-VPNaaS is currently available in our both regions 'dbl & cbk'.
+VPNaaS is currently available in both our regions 'dbl' and 'cbk'.

 ## Prerequisites